Foreign direct investment in Iran: Companies

 The Organization for Investment, Economic and Technical Assistance of Iran (OIETAI) is responsible for receiving and processing all foreign investment applications.
 OIETAI is also responsible for approving overseas Iranian investments.
 In other words, the organization is in charge of consolidating and implementing two-way foreign investment flows.
 According to Iranian President Rouhani cooperation with Iran is on the condition that foreign companies participate in joint investments, technology programs, and exporting from Iran.

 As at 2012, 400 foreign companies are directly investing in Iran.
 Among developed nations, the most active investors have been Germans, Norwegian, British, French, Japanese, Russian, South Korean, Swedish, and Swiss companies.
 The Swedish Svedala Industri has played a major role in developing Iran's copper mines since the late 1990s while Tata Steel of India has been investing in the steel sector.
 The Kia, Nissan, Peugeot, and Renault of France auto companies have licensing agreements with Iranian auto manufacturers.
-Danone of France, Nestlé of Switzerland and Coca-Cola and Pepsi-Cola of the United States have joint ventures with Iranian companies.
-Total, Statoil, Shell, Gazprom, and Lucky Goldstar of South Korea have been active in Iran's natural gas industry.
+Danone of France, Nestlé of Switzerland and Coca-Cola and PepsiCo of the United States have joint ventures with Iranian companies.
+TotalEnergies, Equinor, Shell, Gazprom, and LG of South Korea have been active in Iran's natural gas industry.
 Iran's constitution prohibits direct concession of petroleum rights to foreign investors.
 Alcatel of France, MTN Group of South Africa and Siemens of Germany gained major telecommunications contracts in 2004 and 2005, respectively.